This deck is confidential. Enter the access code to continue.

 Community nights and hackathons where founders work side by side, form teams, and ship.
 We see who's serious and who has momentum.

-The best teams enter the cohort. $150K investment, credits, dedicated mentors, VC intros, and Demo Day.
-Now we're their first investor.
+The best teams enter the cohort and receive $150K, credits, dedicated mentors, VC introductions, and a slot at Demo Day.
+TNT will typically be their first institutional check.

 The Accelerator